waterguo/benchmarksql/README.md

 Currently the lastest version is 4.1.1

-There is a fork of 3.0.9 that works with MySQL in this history
+There is also a fork of 3.0.9 with MySQL in the history